appleyuchi/Decision_Tree_Prune/README.md

     It's  an Python interface for C-type code in:
     http://www.rulequest.com/Personal/c4.5r8.tar.gz
-    This interface is used to get model and EBP pruned model from Quinlan's implemention.
+    This interface is used to get model and EBP pruned model from Quinlan's implementation.

 ----------------EBP--Operation method(end)---------------------------------